Creating a query template

 In case of a dashboard containing several widgets that execute several queries, it is advisable to increase the value.
 Otherwise, depending on the current read ticket limit, the queries that end up in the queue, waiting for a ticket to become free, will be discarded because of the short default timeout.
 That would lead to several widgets without a query result.

 Caching allows you to store the results of the query you ran.
 That way, you and other project members can access the result for the next 7 days.
-The retention time for that cannot be adjusted.
+This retention time cannot be adjusted.
+Caching also enables widgets on the dashboard to be loaded faster (see Query caching).

 → The query template has been created.